Posted in Business, Homes, People

 SF Examiner 1970

-The Jaycees president said her complaints were just a misunderstanding about what the title involves and that she received the same as previous winners.
+The Jaycee president said her complaints were just a misunderstanding about what the title involves and that she received the same as previous winners.

-Theresa got a $100 scholarship that was promised before the start of school.
-The money arrived after final registration at UC, forcing her “to be faced with an additional fee for be late” in registering.
+Theresa received a $100 scholarship that was promised before the start of school.
+However, the money arrived after her final registration at UC, forcing her “to be faced with an additional fee for being late” in registering.

-The Jaycees decided to drop their sponsorship of the pageant after 24 years in 1970; they said they were over budget by $1500.
+In 1970, the Jaycees decided to drop their sponsorship of the pageant after 24 years; they said they were over budget by $1500.

 More Info: